Rhamphiophis oxyrhynchus

-The rufous beaked snake (Rhamphiophis oxyrhynchus) is a species of mildly venomous snake in the family Psammophiidae.
+Rhamphiophis oxyrhynchus is a species of mildly venomous snake in the family Psammophiidae.
 The species is native to East Africa.
 Its common name refers to its hooked snout, which it uses to dig burrows, and to its reddish-brown dorsal coloration.
 It hunts small animals during the day with the help of its venomous bite.

 Taxonomy

 The two subspecies are R.o. oxyrhynchus (J.T.
 Reinhardt, 1843) and R.o. rostratus W. Peters, 1854.
 Some authorities consider the latter to be a species, R. rostratus W. Peters, 1854.

 Description

-The rufous beaked snake is large and stout, with males reaching a maximum length of 1.1 m and females reaching 1.07 m.
+Rhamphiophis oxyrhynchus is large and stout, with males reaching a maximum length of 1.1 m and females reaching 1.07 m.
 It has a shortened skull, as with all beaked snakes, giving it a clear distinction between its head and body, as well as a dark brown eye stripe running down the side of its head.
 Its eyes are large with round pupils.
 Its back ranges from grey to yellowish-brown to reddish-brown, and its belly is cream or yellowish-white.